the-technat/technat.dev/docs/akeyless.md

 But for this to work, we first need to authenticate Github actions to akeyless.
 This is done using OAuth2 / JWT.
 See the docs [here](https://docs.akeyless.io/docs/github-actions-community-plugin) for how to configure this.

+### Ansible

+the integration into ansible has not yet been used